-Prohibition: May not be counted with MATH1905, MATH1015, STAT1021 or ECMT1010.
-Classes: 2 lectures, 1 tutorial per week.
+Prohibition: May not be counted with MATH1905, MATH1015, STAT1021, STAT1022, ENVX1001, BUSS1020 or ECMT1010.

 This unit is divided into three sections as detailed below.
 Tutorials are conducted in computer laboratories where students may make use of R, a powerful and freely available statistical computing environment.